-Installing macOS on a Windows PC is a heck of a job especially when you try to install and make it work on a new hardware or machine on which it has never been done.
+Installing macOS on a Windows PC is a heck of a job especially when you try to install and make it work on new hardware or machine on which it has never been done.
 Starting from scratch could be hectic and require a huge amount of time.
-Take my example, I re-installed macOS High Sierra 10.13.4 around 10 times which took me more than 15 hrs and then I was finally able to update it to the latest macOS High Sierra 10.13.5 released on June 1, 2018.
+Take my example, I re-installed macOS High Sierra 10.13.4 around 10 times which took me more than 15 hrs and then I was finally able to update it to the latest macOS High Sierra 10.13.5 released in June 1, 2018.
 [UPDATED]

 Installing macOS High Sierra 10.13.5 on a Windows Laptop

 Before beginning the tutorial on installation, let me mention the specs of my Dell 7000 and things that are working on this laptop.

 - CPU: Intel Core i7 7500U

 - HDD: Seagate ST1000LM035

 - Display: 15.6″ AH-IPS (1920×1080) (Made by LG)

 - Ethernet: Realtek RTL8111

 - Ports: 2 x USB 3.0 | 1 x USB 2.0 | 1 x HDMI | 1 x SD Card slot | 1 x 3.5mm audio combo jack